NSHipster/articles/2015-05-11-xcplayground.md

 Beyond experimentation, Playgrounds are also powerful for demonstrating tools and frameworks in the Swift language.
 Special documentation sections can be rendered as rich text, giving clear narration to code that demonstrates a technique or the correct way to use a library.

-Unlike [Swift's *other* documentation syntax](/swift-documentation/), Swift Playgrounds use Markdown for richly formatted text.
+Just like [Swift's *other* documentation syntax](/swift-documentation/), Swift Playgrounds use Markdown for richly formatted text.
 (If you downloaded the Playground for this post, you're reading Markdown right now.)
 A colon (`:`) added to a single- or multi-line comment marker signifies a rich-text comment:

 ```swift
 //: This line will have **bold** and *italic* text.